Talk to us today

 Under Bacs rules, all organisations must have an adequate contingency in case they suffer a hardware, software or communications failure.
 So, make sure any suppliers you work with have the ISO 22301 certification, which specifies the requirements for a management system to protect against, reduce the likelihood of, and ensure your business recovers from disruptive incidents.

-At Rapidata, we know how important it is for charities and supporters alike to have confidence that their details and financial records are in safe hands and that processing will continue uninterrupted.
-That’s why we offer a Direct Debit Contingency Service, removing the risk of delays or lost income for clients.
+At Rapidata, we know how important it is for charities and supporters alike to have confidence that their personal details and financial records are in safe hands.
+That’s why we offer a Direct Debit Contingency Service, safeguarding data, removing the risk of delays or lost income for clients.

 We are proud to have invested in certifications that demonstrate our commitment to offering reliable, secure and high-quality services for all our clients, including: ISO 27001 (Information Management), ISO 9001 (Quality Management), and ISO 22301 (Business Continuity).